JoelTBenson/PickYourPoison/README.md

 [Link to the application](NEED TO PUT DEPLOYED LINK HERE)
 <img src= "WE PUT THE SCREENSHOT HERE">

 The idea of **Pick Your Poison** is simple - to provide a quick drink recommendation and recipe based on your local weather.
-This web-based application combines the basic aesthetic elements of HTML and CSS, and employs Javascript to pair the local weather and with a drink recommendation and its corresponding recipe.
+This web-based application combines the basic aesthetic elements of HTML and CSS, and employs Javascript to pair the local weather with a drink recommendation and its corresponding recipe.

 The use of this application is aimed at both home mixologists looking to try their hand at a new drink as well as barkeeps needing inspiration for their drink of the day.
 Below you can find some of the main features of Pick Your Poison.